octoenergy/public-conventions/python.md

 ### `CharField` choices

-The values stored in the database should be uppercase and separated with underscores.
+The values stored in the database should be:

+- Uppercase and separated with underscores.
+- Namespaced with a string prefix.

 A human-readable version should also be added in the tuples provided to the field.

 ```
-TELESALES, FIELD_SALES = "TELESALES", "FIELD_SALES"
+CHANNEL_TELESALES, CHANNEL_FIELD_SALES = "TELESALES", "FIELD_SALES"
 CHANNEL_CHOICES = (
-    (TELESALES, "Telesales"),
+    (CHANNEL_TELESALES, "Telesales"),
-    (FIELD_SALES, "Field-sales"),
+    (CHANNEL_FIELD_SALES, "Field-sales"),
 )
 channel = models.CharField(max_length=128, choices=CHANNEL_CHOICES)
 ```